GabrielaMichelon/git-ecco/README.md

 ## Execution time

-* It may varies between different machines and the number of releases and files used to the mining process.
+* It may vary between different machines and the number of releases and files used for the mining process.
 Varying from minutes up to days.